Valentine’s Day Gift Ideas Your Girl Will Love

 This Valentine’s Day can be a great opportunity to shine and give the woman in your life the love and attention she deserves.
 Dr. Gottman, a pioneer in the field of marriage and family therapy, found that showing affection, appreciation, and admiration are important factors to building and maintaining an intimate relationship.
 These Valentine’s Day gift ideas are designed to help you do that:

 Show fondness and admiration.

 Showing fondness and admiration to your significant other brings positivity to the relationship.
 It adds a protective factor to your relationship by helping to create a strong foundation.
 You can more easily recover from conflict when you know how to make repairs in your relationship.
 Showing your partner fondness and admiration through positive feedback is one way to do that.
-In his book, Dr. Gottman proposes an exercise to improve fondness and admiration that is very similar to this personalized love book.
+In his book, The Seven Principles of Making Marriage Work, Dr. Gottman proposes an exercise to improve fondness and admiration that is very similar to this personalized love book.
 Use this Valentine’s Day gift as a meaningful gesture to show your girl what you love about her.

 Add some excitement.

 Do you want to increase the quality of your relationship?
 Psychology Arthur Aron and colleagues found through their research that doing new or exciting activities increases the quality of a long term relationship.
 Why?
 Think about when you first started dating.
 Remember how everything felt new and exciting?
 That’s because it was.
 After awhile you do more and more things together and life doesn’t feel quite as exciting.
 This is normal but the healthiest relationships push outside their comfort zones to try new things together.
 Give this bucket list to plan activities, change your routine, have fun and record the experience for prosperity.